tuya/tuya-ios-apple-homekit-sample-objc/README.md

 pod install
 ```

-1. This sample requires you to have a pair of keys and a security image from [Tuya IoT Platform](https://iot.tuya.com/), and register a developer account if you do not have one.
+3. This sample requires you to have a pair of keys and a security image from [Tuya IoT Platform](https://developer.tuya.com/), and register a developer account if you don't have one.
 Then, perform the following steps:

-   1. Log in to the [Tuya IoT platform](https://iot.tuya.com//).
+   1. Log in to the [Tuya IoT platform](https://iot.tuya.com/).
 In the left-side navigation pane, choose **App** > **SDK Development**.
    2. Click **Create** to create an app.
    3. Fill in the required information.
 Make sure that you enter the valid Bundle ID.
 It cannot be changed afterward.
    4. You can find the AppKey, AppSecret, and security image under the **Obtain Key** tag.

-2. Open the `TuyaAppSDKSample-iOS-ObjC.xcworkspace` pod that is generated for you.
+4. Open the `TuyaAppSDKSample-iOS-ObjC.xcworkspace` pod generated for you.
-3. Enter the AppKey and AppSecret in the **AppKey.h** file.
+5. Fill in the AppKey and AppSecret in the **AppKey.h** file.

 ```objective-c
 #define APP_KEY @"<#AppKey#>"